standardnotes/app/packages/mobile/README.md

 We have two flavors of the app:

 - `dev` which runs connects to development syncing server.
-To run locally use `yarn ios-dev` or `yarn android-dev` for Android.
+To run locally, use `yarn ios-dev` or `yarn android-dev` for Android.
 - `prod` which is the equivalent of our production application.
-To run local use `yarn ios-prod` or `yarn android-prod-release` for Android.
+To run locally, use `yarn ios-prod` or `yarn android-prod-release` for Android.

 If you would like to run the application on your iOS device, you'll need to do so using Xcode.